 Dorothy was awarded the Arts Foundation Film Fellowship in 2026.
 She won Best Short at Open City Doc Festival and 16 Days 16 Films, Grand Prix at Arts Convergence, was shortlisted for a Grierson and received many Vimeo Staff Picks.
 Her work has screened at festivals including London Film Festival, Hot Docs and Sheffield DocFest, and on channels including PBS, Guardian Documentaries and the BBC.

-She was director's assistant on Kaos (Netflix), directed 2nd Unit on Rye Lane (Searchlight), and was selected to take part in Network @LFF in 2022 and Union Docs in 2023.
+She was director's assistant on Kaos (Netflix), directed 2nd Unit on Rye Lane (Searchlight), and was selected to take part in Together Films’ Impact Lab (2026), Network @LFF (2022) and Union Docs (2023).
 She’s an accomplished commercials director, working with Common People (UK) and Skunk (US), and is represented by Jessica Stewart at Independent for Film and TV.
-She’s currently developing her debut feature documentary with Good Things Going, supported by Doc Society, and debut feature drama with Sixteen Films, in development with BBC Films.